pingcap/thirdparty-ops/kafka-ansible/README.md

 ## Deploy
 #### Download Kafka-Ansible to the Control Machine
 Use the following command to download Kafka-Ansible.
-The `kafka-ansible` directory contains all files you need to get started with TiDB-Kafka.
+The `kafka-ansible` directory contains all files you need to get started with Kafka-Ansible.
 ```
 git clone https://github.com/pingcap/thirdparty-ops.git
 cd kafka-ansible